taspinar/twitterscraper/README.md

 `twitterscraper Trump -l 100 -o tweets.json`

+TwitterScraper stops scraping when *at least* the number of tweets indicated with `--limit` is scraped.
+Since tweets are retrieved in batches of 20, this will always be a multiple of 20.

 Omit the limit to retrieve all tweets.
 You can at any time abort the scraping by pressing Ctrl+C, the scraped tweets will be stored safely in your JSON file.